 All in all, this hobby still excites me, after 45 odd years.

-As you can tell by the cover image at the top of this blog, I procured the tuning knob from the Elecraft KX3 but buying the knob and rubber band from them.
+I procured a tuning knob for my uBitX from the Elecraft KX3 but buying the knob and rubber band from them.
 I have put it on the uBitx, and the tuning in fantastic.
 Really a good tuning knob.

 This weekend, I decided to move my uBitX to a new case, and incorporate a Nextion Screen and use KD8CEC’s updated FW for the radio.
 While here at the QTH, I do not have the proper tools, it did come out ok.
 Here is a photo of the minimal front.
 Tuning, Volume, and Display.
 On the back, There is Power, Power Switch , IF tap for SDR hookup (pan adapter), mic, key, and speaker/headphone hook up, Raduino USB extension, (bulkhead mounted).
 And the RF out.
 The only thing left is to get a new tuning knob (accomplished, will incorporate later this week!).
 (Also, pardon for the messy work bench.)